 - I have periods of panic or anxiety that I can’t explain.

 - I try to be a “perfect mother” to my children and/or I don’t think I’m a good mother.

-- I’ve had trouble feeling emotionally close to others since the abortion(s).
+- I’ve had trouble feeling emotionally close to others.

 - I feel like I’ll never be able to forgive myself because of the abortion(s).

 - I try to avoid babies or pregnant women.

 Add up your score.
 If your score is 15 or higher, you may want to consider talking to someone about your abortion.

 Women who have gone through the after-abortion healing program we offer have expressed feelings such as...